davemental/100-Projects-in-Javascript/README.md

 # 100-Projects-in-Javascript
-100 Projects challenge in Javascript
+100 Projects Challenge in Vanilla Javascript

+**1. Theme Toggler**
+- Button that will toggle dark and light theme

+**2. Etch-a-Sketch**
+- A simple sketch pad project

+**3. Library**
+- Basic CRUD functionality that uses local storage